What's New

 - Roslyn analyzers -- Compile-time checks for common Dispatch mistakes (DISP001-DISP004)

-- Source generators -- AOT-compatible handler registration and serialization
+- Source generators -- AOT-compatible handler registration, serialization, and saga coordination

-dotnet newtemplates --excalibur-dispatch,excalibur-eventsourcing,excalibur-sagaproject scaffolding- 44,000+ automated tests -- Unit, integration, conformance, and performance test suites
+dotnet newtemplates --excalibur-dispatch,excalibur-eventsourcing,excalibur-sagaproject scaffolding- 112,000+ automated tests -- Unit, integration, conformance, and performance test suites across 10 CI shards

 Compliance